partykit/partykit/apps/docs/src/content/docs/guides/building-a-real-time-websocket-server.md

 ### Putting into action

 That's all it takes to create a real-time WebSocket server with PartyKit.
-To learn more common patterns and uses cases, head over to the [Examples](../../examples/all-examples/) section.
+To learn more about common patterns and uses cases, head over to the [Examples](../../examples/all-examples/) section.